Shoshana Lew: Tenure

 Under Lew's tenure, the Colorado Department of Transportation has placed a greater emphasis on sustainable transportation, as opposed to freeway expansion.
 Under her leadership, the Colorado Transportation Commission approved a policy designed to stop any increases in greenhouse gas emissions from transportation in Colorado, by requiring transportation planners to calculate any emissions associated with a project and mitigate accordingly.
 The policy was approved by the State Transportation Commission on a 10-1 vote.
 Apart from environmental benefits, this policy could deliver $40 billion in economic benefits, including fewer traffic collisions.

 Under this policy, the governor-appointed Colorado Transportation Commission would have authority to restrict funding for use only on climate-friendly transportation projects if the CDOT or a regional planning authority fails to meet its emissions reduction target.
 Lew stated that this policy allows for capacity increases, but that major projects would require offsets in the form of climate-friendly additions.
 Examples include the Bustang and Flatiron Flyer bus systems that serve Colorado communities.
 The transportation commission would also have the authority to grant waivers to this policy.
 Lew stated this policy enables Colorado to "lead by example" in reducing emissions, in the face of increasing impacts of climate change.
-The policy has received nationwide plaudits for "showing us how to end America's addiction to highway expansion".
+The policy has received national attention for its approach to limiting highway expansion.
 However, it also received criticism for some who were concerned that the CDOT had become "preoccupied with cleaning the air."

 In her capacity as CDOT executive, Lew also serves as the CDOT representative to the Denver region's Regional Air Quality Council.